 Becoming a member of EYC has never been easier.
-You can become a member even if you don't (yet!) own a boat and it is no longer required to have two members sponsor you.
-We have discounts based on age, starting at age 40 and going all the way donw to age 10.
+You can become a member even if you don't (yet!) own a boat and it is no longer required to be sponsored by two current EYC members.
+We have discounts based on age, starting at age 40 and going all the way down to age 10.

 We welcome you to attend any event and get to know our members and culture.
 Monthly potlucks are held on the last Saturday of the month.
 And we have social events throughout the season such as the Skippers and Mates dinner in May and the Concert at the Lake in August.